-However, they often came to the finish line by a detour and had to cope with their own failure.
-As an example one has only to look at the career of the manager Thomas Sattelberger , who took it from the Communist to the Executive Board of the Telekom, introduced the women's rate there and repeatedly expressed himself against MBA and elite education.
+But they often came to their destination by detours and had to deal with their own failure again and again.
+As an example, you only have to look at the career of the manager Thomas Sattelberger, who made it from the communist to the board of Telekom, where he introduced the women's quota and repeatedly argues against MBA and elite training.

 Only studied subjects close to the economy

-It is also possible to argue about the tactics of the rankings.
-Studis Online has done this and cursed:
+You can also argue about the mehtodic of the ranking.
+Studis Online has done that and scolds:

 How subjective is the rating?

 But I am a little different: For the university ranking Universum and access KellyOCG since 2007 annually surveyed only 500 personnel responsible for Germany.
 This selection I find a little unrepresentative.
 And also subjective.